 There is a lot of mystery surrounding the Chaga mushroom.
-Some people believe that it is a hallucinogen, while others claim that it has medicinal properties.
+Some people believe it is a hallucinogen, while others claim it has medicinal properties.
 In this article, we will explore the truth about the Chaga mushroom and dispel some of the myths that are floating around about it.
 Chaga mushroom is not a hallucinogen – it has many beneficial properties that can improve your health!
 It’s time to set the record straight about this mysterious plant.

 What is Chaga Mushroom?

 Some people believe that the Chaga mushroom is a hallucinogen.
 However, there is no evidence to support this claim.
-In fact, Chaga mushrooms are not psychedelic at all.
+Chaga mushrooms are not psychedelic at all.
 They do not contain any psychoactive compounds that would cause hallucinations.

 What are the benefits of consuming Chaga?